 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re serving this with low-carb or whole wheat tortillas, it would be a great meal for phase 2 or 3 of the South Beach Diet.
-You can eat the chicken and veggies without tortillas or over Easy Cauliflower Rice for a low-carb meal that’s even Paleo if you don’t add cheese.
+If you serve these Chicken Fajitas with low-carb tortillas or over cauliflower rice, this can be a low-carb meal.
+If you’re serving this with low-carb or whole wheat tortillas, it would be a great meal for phase 2 or 3 of the original South Beach Diet.
+Just eat the chicken and veggies topped with some cheese without tortillas or rice for stricter low-carb or Keto.

 Find More Recipes Like This One: